Milover/post/README.md

 the processed data will be output/stored; and the `graph` section defines how the data will be graphed.

-Even though all sections are technically optional, certain sections depend on others, specifically, the `process` and `output` sections require an `input` section to be defined in order to work, since 'some data' is necessary for processing/output.
-The `graph` section is entirely optional and can both be omitted, defined by itself, or as part of a pipeline.
+All sections are optional and can be omitted, defined by themselves, or as part of a pipeline.

 A single pipeline has the following fields: